Stage Models - Customization

 Owner properties like email, role, id and name are available in Salesforce objects.

 Moreover, it is possible to choose a property from the account connected to a Salesforce opportunity or contact.
-Similarly, if you are using Hubspot deals, you can select a company property.
+Similarly, if you are using HubSpot deals you can select a company property, an organisation property for Pipedrive deals or an account property for Microsoft Dynamics opportunities.
 These additional properties will be indicated by a tag in parentheses next to their names, showing where they are coming from.